 Which is what this blog is going to explain…

 Marketing before the Internet.

 Marketing existed even before the internet did.
-In China and India, people use to market their products using their communication skills, and even some people in China and India will still use this marketing technique now.
+In China and India, people use to market their products using their communication skills, with some people in China and India still using this marketing technique now.
 And in Rome, people got paid to market the products by wearing them.

 Up until this millennial marketing has been inbound, now it has changed to outbound.
 It’s the techniques, mediums and the relations that have developed and made such an impact on everything, this includes marketing.

 - 15 ct – 1900: Magazines, Posters, Billboards.

 - 1900 – 1973: Radio, TV, Telephones.

 - 1995 – Today: Desktop, Mobile Smart Devices, Social Media.

 During the 60s direct marketing, marketing management and strategic marketing planning become an essential part of businesses Marketing Plan.